LoyolaChicagoBooks/scalaworkshop/source/cs2.rst

 representing a computation that either succeeds with a result value or fails with an exception.

-For example, say you want to convert a text field in your UI from string to integer.
+For example, say you want to validate and convert a text field in your UI from string to integer.
 You could write this simple conversion function to do so:

 .. code-block:: scala